MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

 Another production list can be used if needed.
 Obtained arrayList of transition can be visualized using the `printTransition()` method from FiniteAutomaton class.

 `FiniteAutomaton` abject can be formed by providing the possibleStates ( non-terminal variables ), alphabet ( terminal var ), initial state and final state ( also we add it in possibleStates ).
 Method `setTransition()` adds the provided `Transition` abject to the transitioned arrayList.
-I use it in method `toFiniteAutomaton()` from Grammar class.
+I use it in method `toFiniteAutomaton()` from grammar.Grammar class.
 This method uses the productions hash map to form the `Transition` objects.
 It uses each key and all the possible right side production.
 If the ride side element length is smaller than 2, I create `Transition` object with provided key for currentState, first character of right side element as transitionLabel,  and finalState of automaton as nextState.
 If the element length is 2, nextState will be  the second character of element.

 ```java
  if(element.length() < 2){